ikappaki/standard-streams-test/README.md

 [RPT*:30872] :child-exited-pid 16016
 ```

-and as expected, writing less characters to stderr than its buffer size, does not write anything to the pipe until the child exits and thus stderr is flushed.
+and as expected, writing less characters to stderr than its buffer size, does not write anything to the pipe until the child exits and thus stderr is flushed:
 ```
 >stest :pipe-to-child-stderr :pipe-size 0 :read 2 :write 7 :flbuf 8
 [CMD*: 6348] :pipe-to-child-stderr :pipe-size 0 :read 2 :write 7 :flbuf 8